Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 When I ran into problems spraying pre-catalyzed lacquer on cabinets, I removed the craters with a combination of lacquer thinner and sanding with 220-grit sandpaper on an orbital sander.
 I was able to remove all of the spots down to the wood.

 Pay attention to what's below each crater as you remove them.
-Fisheye that forms only over wood knots means a contaminant is trapped inside the knots and cracks.
+Fisheye that forms only over wood knots means a contaminant or moisture is trapped inside the knots and cracks.
 Removing contamination from wood knots is very difficult, if not impossible.
 Further in the article, I cover a spraying technique you can use to solve the problem.

 Cleaning the Surface

 The best way to attack a fisheye problem is to first clean the surface really good after removing the craters and paint.
 A heavy duty cleaner like TSP, or Krud Kutter, will remove silicone, oil, wax and other contaminants.
 Scrub the surface with a coarse cleaning pad and carefully rinse with clean water.
 If you're using TSP, the surface must be rinsed thoroughly to get rid of the residue.
 If thorough cleaning doesn't work then you might have to resort to the next option.